ronzim/mappit-core/README.md

 ### JSON

 I file JSON della cronologia delle posizioni semantica descrivono gli oggetti della cronologia di Google, come segmenti relativi ad attività e visite a luoghi dedotte tra le visite ai luoghi.

+## Roadmap

+The idea could be to have a node-friendly library to reduce data amount (eg simply filtering on date), and then a webapp / electron app to render the data.

+- Manage big json data (bigger than 500 MB)
+- Replace plotly with deck.gl
+- Download canvas and result data